jarikomppa/speccy/README.md

 - sinetab.cpp - tool that generates the sine table used by the effect in app.c
 - tonetab.cpp - tool that generates frequency adder table used by the experimental music routines
 - yofstab.cpp - tool that generates y offset table used by many routines in app.c
+- bootpack.cpp - tool that patches bootloader to work with a compressed image

 ## App